flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/renderer-sdks/angular-renderer.md

 #### Data and actions

-Custom components will be hydrated with data through the `$data` input observable which must be defined in the custom component class
+Custom components will be hydrated with data through the $data input observable which must be defined in the custom component class.

 ```typescript

 @Component({
   selector: 'my-custom-component',
   templateUrl: './custom-component.component.html',